Table of Contents

 Then, you need to spend some money on a domain name—also called the site’s address—followed by web hosting, which stores the site’s files on a server.

 You’ll need to go through some technical routines, such as the site’s installation and configuration.
+This stage is critical for speed and security.

 Once completed, you can expect a ready platform, one you can make changes to later.